QureshiMoin63/REST_CRUD_API_JWT_SWAGGER/README.md

 6. You can now use Insomnia or the Postman server to pass json inputs to do the Crud operations.

-This is a test pr request
+This is a test pr request for the second time